GrokCV/website/content/authors/YangtingShi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Undergraduate
+  - Master Student
 ---

-Bohan Xu (徐博涵) is currently pursuing Bachelor's degree of Electronic Information Engineering at the School of Information Science and Engineering of Henan University of Technology.
-His main research direction is infrared small target detection and super-resolution.
-For more detailed information about his research, publications, and projects, please visit his personal academic website at <https://bohan.grokcv.ai/>.
+Yangting Shi (史杨婷) is currently pursuing a Master’s degree in the School of Electronics and Information at Northwestern Polytechnical University, where she also completed her undergraduate studies.
+She is also a research intern at VCIP, Nankai University, supervised by [Prof. Yimian Dai](https://yimian.grokcv.ai/).
+Her research interests primarily focus on infrared small target detection.

 {style="text-align: justify;"}